olcf/velocity/docs/source/reference/specs.rst

 Using ``when``
 ##############
-A few notes about using ``when`` to filter config options.
 The ``when`` option can be used to filter configs as shown above by system, backend, distro and dependencies.
-The only exception to this is the `versions` section which cannot be filtered by dependencies.
-List each item that you want to filter by separated by a space e.g. ``gcc@12.3 system=frontier``.
+The only exception to this is the ``versions`` section which cannot be filtered by dependencies.
+List each item that you want to filter on separated by a space e.g. ``gcc@12.3 system=frontier``.

+Sometimes you have optional dependencies that should only get added when they are used somewhere else in a build.
-Additionally you can specify the scope of a ``when`` by specifying the ``scope``.
-The default scope is ``image`` which means that the when statement is evaluated on the current image.
-So if you want to apply a config in the gcc `specs.yaml` file to every gcc version greater than 10.3.0, you would use ``when: gcc@10.3.0: ^ubuntu``.
+So, for the ``dependencies`` section you can specify the scope of a ``when``.
+The default scope is ``image`` which means that the ``when`` statement is evaluated on the current image.
 Alternatively you can set the scope to ``build`` when you want the ``when`` statement evaluated on all the images in the current build.

 .. code-block:: yaml